r-rust/hellorust/readme.md

     rustup target add i686-pc-windows-gnu
     rustup target add x86_64-pc-windows-gnu
 ```

+## In the real world

+The [gifski](https://cran.r-project.org/web/packages/gifski/index.html) package has been on CRAN since 2018, and uses this same structure.

+However, do note that for the CRAN release we used a hack in `src/Makevars.win` to download a precompiled version of the gifski crate on Windows, because the CRAN winbuilder did not have a Rust compiler installed.

 ## More Resources
  - Erum2018 [slides](https://jeroen.github.io/erum2018/) about this project presented by Jeroen